eejlny/SGRACEx1/README.md

 <img width="2469" height="1022" alt="image" src="https://github.com/user-attachments/assets/2603d852-0c80-464d-a5b8-29a1f976f685" />

 v2 offers better support for different layer types and an experimental automatic compiler to generate firmware to configure the accelerator starting with a python description of the neural network model.
-It is the recommended version unless you have problems in which case you can use v1.
+In v2 at the top of demo_sgrace.py you select the target model like pynq_class = "GCN" and the tool compiles the instructions/descriptors for the accelerator automatically.
+Use pynq_class = "None" to run the model in the ARM processors without acceleration.
+V2 is the recommended version unless you have problems in which case you can use v1.

 BUILDING THE HARDWARE: